 Take our new app for a test drive today

-Rather, the revenue is scheduled over time.
+Instead, revenue accrues over time.

 - Professional services that deliver projects over time.

-- Software-as-a-Service (Saas) licenses on fixed term or open ended-contacts.
+- Software-as-a-Service (Saas) licenses on fixed-term or open ended-contacts.

 - Transactional or regularly supplied items in which you anticipate the customer will buy a significant volume every month, but with no fixed or guaranteed amount.

-Many people have told me just how difficult that is to achieve in salesforce.
+Many people have told me just how difficult that is to achieve in Salesforce.

-So, to fix this problem we built the GSP Product Revenue Schedules app.
+So, to fix this problem, we built the GSP Product Revenue Schedules app.

-It’s the quickest, easiest and most effective way for salespeople to schedule revenue over time in salesforce.
+It’s the quickest, easiest and most effective way for salespeople to schedule revenue over time in Salesforce.

-In this blog post, I’ll explain why scheduling revenue using standard functionality is difficult in salesforce.
+In this blog post, I’ll explain why scheduling revenue using standard functionality is difficult in Salesforce.
 And demonstrate EXACTLY how to address this using the Product Revenue Schedules app.

 Prefer to jump straight to a demo of the app?
 Watch this video to see how it works.